 Candidates shall maintain active candidacy status in accordance with the above stated criteria.
 Those who fail to maintain active status during the dissertation process will have their status reviewed by the director of the Ed.D. program.
 Failure to register for the appropriate dissertation coursework for 3 consecutive semesters will result in the candidate having to reapply to the program, subject to the policies and procedures in effect at that time.
 Students who do not maintain continuous registration after the dissertation has been approved by the dissertation committee will be charged for 1 semester hour of dissertation credit per semester for each semester during the time they were not continuously registered.

-Students fulfilling requirements for a UWF master's or specialist degree must submit an "Application for Graduation" to their major departments by the application deadline stated in the Academic Calendar.
+Students fulfilling requirements for a UWF master's or specialist degree must submit an "Application for Graduation" online by the application deadline stated in the Academic Calendar.
 Doctoral students apply for graduation the semester prior to the dissertation defense and must apply through the graduate department in the Ed.D.
 Program Office.
 Graduation application forms are available on the Office of the Registrar website.
 Retroactive graduation to a prior semester will not be approved.

 Commencement ceremonies at UWF are held twice a year, fall and spring, for students graduating with a Baccalaureate, Master's, Specialist, or Doctorate degree.
 Doctoral students must be approved by the Graduate School prior to participating in the commencement ceremony.

-The Student Academic Support System (SASS) identifies and tracks all graduation requirements for each master's degree at the University.
-Students may check their individual progress toward degree completion by reviewing their SASS audit, which is available in MyUWF.
-The SASS audit is used for their final graduation check and a completed (bannered) audit is required before a master's degree is awarded.
+Prior Fall 2014, the Student Academic Support System (SASS) was UWF's degree audit system.
+Beginning in Fall 2014, Degree Works will identify and track all graduation requirements for each degree at the University.
+Students may check their individual progress toward degree completion by reviewing their degree audit, which is available in MyUWF.
+The degree audit is used for the final graduation check and a completed audit is required before a degree is awarded.

 To be considered for a posthumous degree, graduate students shall have successfully completed at least eighty percent of the chosen UWF degree program, have been in good standing at UWF, and have met UWF degree residency requirements.
 In exceptional circumstances the Dean of the Graduate School may make exceptions to these requirements.
 The student’s academic department must initiate the request for a posthumous degree through the College Dean, Dean of the Graduate School, and the Provost’s Office.